tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

         abstract member Execute: 'A -> Result<List<'E>, string> abstract member Undoer: Option<'A -> Result<Undoer<'A, 'E>, string>>
 ```
+(note: this feature should be useful in conjunction with EventStoreDb.
+However I haven't gone so far in supporting EventStoreDb yet)

 The "command undoer" returns a function that, applied to the state, must return the actual _undoer_.